 Positives and negatives

-OSPF is an interesting choice as an in-neighborhood routing protocol because of it’s easy of setup ( auto convergence, no ASNs ), and how ubiquitous it is ( nearly every cheap and expensive commercial and open device supports it ).
+OSPF is an interesting choice as an in-neighborhood routing protocol because of it’s ease of setup (auto convergence, no ASNs), and how ubiquitous it is (nearly every cheap and expensive commercial and open device supports it).
 These two positives alone make OSPF worth considering.

 Many of these challenges can be overcome by taking some care to make good choices for options when setting up a network.